We Also Offer Litho Business Card Printing

 There are a number of different types of business cards available.
 What is commonly referred to as the "Classic Card" is probably what comes to mind when you hear the term business card.
 The format is usually pretty standard, and the card contains all necessary information, including point of contact names, phone number, and title and business location.
 The classic, and unfussy, design tends to work well for non-creative industries such as the medical, consulting, or sales field.
-Naturally, photographers, artists and graphic designers will want to utilize a flashier design.
+Naturally, photographers in London, artists and graphic designers will want to utilise a flashier design.

 An innovative new printing method, often called "wild format," is a technique that can completely change the look and feel of your business card, as it introduces new shapes and folding techniques.
 You may elect to print with a large, folded format that essentially turns your card into a small, informational brochure or perhaps you'd like cards half the size of classic printing.
 You may even decide to have your cards printed in the shape of a lightning bolt or unconventional circle design.
 Either way, it certainly makes you stand out from the crowd.

 In recent years using useful items as business cards has emerged as a popular trend.
 As an example, many restaurants or high end bars use matchbooks instead of the traditional business card format.
 Hand fans for heating and air conditioning businesses have also been used, and even large combs printed with salon information.
 Business Card Printing is truly an open-ended market that is able to cater to the most creative of ideas.